ALL OTHER VINTAGE USA MADE TOY SOLDIERS, FIGURES AND ITEMS FOR SALE

 NONE - Ten silver "knights" in all 6 poses + 2 horses.

 NONE - Ten gold "Vikings" in all six poses.

 5.00 Castle rear.

 5.00 Castle side.

-Plastic objects used with a Kindergarten program "Getting Ready To Read" to help children learn consonants.
-Developed in the mid 1960s they were first made in red and then in 1980 the set was revised and the plastic objects made in yellow.
+After the Russian Sputnik was launched powers that be panicked and went around trying new ways to give children a better education.
+Houghton Mifflin along with a group of college professors developed these plastic objects to be used with a Kindergarten program "Getting Ready To Read" to help children learn consonants.
+Developed in the mid 1960s the 88 objects were first made in red.
+In 1981 the set was revised, enlarged and the now 114 plastic objects switched from being made in red to yellow.

 1.00 Baseball bat.
 (4)

 3.00 Bear.
 (9)

 5.00 Bicycle.
 (1)

 3.00 Boy.
 (7)